Our Story

 at all times; henceforth

 The name evermore comes from a song that is close to Mariah's heart.
-The song's summary is themes of finding a way out of a depressive state, processing past betrayals, and ultimately discovering that even painful experiences can lead to a stronger, more beautiful future and present self.
+The song's summary is themes of finding a way out of a deep depressive state, processing past traumatic experiences, betrayals, and ultimately discovering that painful experiences can lead to a more beautiful and stronger self.
+The song is about the process of hope again.
+Evermore was born as a result of Mariahs healing journey, coming out of a season of hardship and creating something wholesome.

 “And I couldn't be sure